damianolodi/damianolodi/content/notes/python/general-types.md

 - `b'bytearray'.decode('utf-8')` &rarr; translate the bytearray interpreting its bytes as ASCII characters.
 Return a string.
 - `s.isnumeric()` &rarr; return _True_ if the string is made only by numbers.
 - `"a".isalpha()` &rarr; return _True_ if the character is a letter.
-- `s.strip()` &rarr; returns a copy of the string with both leading and trailing characters removed.

 ---
 ## Dictionaries